7underlines/vdotenv/README.md

 ## Features

 - fully compatible with docker-compose .env
-- useful helper function vdotenv.get()
+- useful helper function dotenv.get()
-- vdotenv.required() method to let people know what variables are needed
+- dotenv.required() method to let people know what variables are needed
-- automatically create missing .env file with blank required fields when working with vdotenv.required() for an easy setup
+- automatically create missing .env file with blank required fields when working with dotenv.required() for an easy setup
 - support `export` keyword so you can `source .env` in your project specific shell scripts

 ## Usage